statamic/docs/content/collections/docs/forms.md

 ## Exporting your data

-Exporting your data is as easy as click the **Export** button when viewing your form in the Control Panel.
+Exporting your data is just a click of the **Export** button away.
 You have the choice between CSV and JSON.
-Choose wisely.
+Choose wisely, or choose both, it doesn't matter to us.

 ## Emails